CenturyLinkCloud/PublicKB/Servers/configuring-rabbitmq-cluster.md

 /etc/init.d/rabbitmq-server stop
 </pre>

-Ensure service is stopped properly with:
+Ensure service is stopped properly by examining output from the command - no services should be listed:

 <pre>
 ps aux | grep '[r]abbitmq-server'